colin-scott/colin-scott.github.com/source/_posts/2014-04-29-is-academia-a-good-place-to-build-real-software.markdown

 <img src="http://www.eecs.berkeley.edu/~rcs/research/oes_ratio.jpg" alt="OES ratio data" width=100%>

-In the last few years, both the software industry and Academia are growing at roughly the same rate, whereas researchers in industrial labs appear to be severely dropping off relative to industry.
-We can see this relative growth rate better by normalizing the datasets (dividing each datapoint by the maximum datapoint in its series):
+In the last few years, both the software industry and Academia are growing at roughly the same rate, whereas researchers in industrial labs appear to be dropping off relative to the software industry.
+We can see this relative growth rate better by normalizing the datasets (dividing each datapoint by the maximum datapoint in its series -- might be better to take the derivative, but I'm too lazy to figure out how to do that at the moment):

 <img src="http://www.eecs.berkeley.edu/~rcs/research/oes_normalized.jpg" alt="OES normalized data" width=100%>